We may have mastered comparing objects descriptively, but how do we mathematically compare objects?

 Hence, 2 : 9 = 10 : 45.

 Note: The number you can use to find a proportional ratio to 2 : 9 is arbitrary.
 If we multiply the numbers in 2 : 9 by the same number, we will come up with a ratio that is proportional to 2 : 9.
 In this example, I just arbitrarily used 5.
 You may use any number and multiply it by the numbers in 2 : 9, and you will come up with a ratio that is proportional to it.
 For example, I can multiply the numbers of 2 : 9 by 7 and obtain 14 : 63.
 14 : 63 is also proportional to 2 : 9

 Parts of a Proportion: Extremes and Means

 Suppose a proportion a : b = c : d where a, b, c, and d represent real numbers.

-The first and last terms (i.e., a and d) of the proportion are called the extremes.
+The proportion’s first and last terms (i.e., a and d) are called the extremes.
 Meanwhile, the second and third terms (i.e., b and c) are called the means.

 Example: Determine the extremes and the means of the proportion 5 : 10 = 20 : 40

 Solution: The extremes are the first and last terms of the proportion, which are 5 and 40, respectively.
 Meanwhile, the means are the second and third terms of the proportion, which are 10 and 20, respectively.

 Using the fact that proportions are equivalent ratios, we can mathematically derive their properties.
 These properties are beneficial when solving problems involving ratios and proportions.

 Here are the properties of proportion: